UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm.md

 ### The `node` partition

-Whenever -p node is specified, an entire node is used, no matter how many cores are specifically requested with -n [no_of_cores].
+Whenever `-p node` is specified, an entire node is used, no matter how many cores are specifically requested with `-n [no_of_cores]`.

-For example, some bioinformatics tools show minimal increase in performance when more than 8-10 cores/job; in this case, specify "-p core -n 8" to ensure that only 8 cores (less than a single node) are allocated for such a job.
+For example, some bioinformatics tools show minimal increase in performance when more than 8-10 cores/job; in this case, specify `-p core -n 8` to ensure that only 8 cores (less than a single node) are allocated for such a job.

 ### The `devel` partition